viniciuspx/events/README.md

 ## To run it you need **yarn** and latest **NodeJS**

-To install an prepare enviroment
+To install and prepare enviroment
 ```
 yarn
 ```